thehydroimpulse/hydrocodedesign/_posts/2014-04-02-higher-kinded-types.md

 Now that we got through higher-kinded polymorphism, let's go through it's uses.

-You may have heard of terms such as Monads, Monoids, Functors, Semigroups, etc...
+You may have heard of terms such as Monads, Functors, etc...
 These are all fairly popular in functional languages, some terms more so than others.
 These are all represented as higher-kinded types.

-Almost every aggregation problem can be represented as Monoids.
-For example, HyperLogLog is a monoid.
-HyperLogLog is actually a composition of monoids, because it contains operations such as Min, which is also a monoid.

-Monoids are an *extremely* powerful primitive, as well as Monads, Functors, etc...

 All of these come from abstract algebra and category theory, which is a pretty insane field.